 Subtitles and Transcript

-00:18 Whoa, dude.
-Check out those killer equations.
+0:21 Check out those killer equations.
 Sweet.
-(Laughter) Actually, for the next 18 minutes I'm going to do the best I can to describe the beauty of particle physics without equations.
+Actually, for the next 18 minutes I'm going to do the best I can to describe the beauty of particle physics without equations.
 It turns out there's a lot we can learn from coral.
-Coral is a very beautiful and unusual animal.
-Each coral head consists of thousand of individual polyps.
+A coral is a very beautiful and unusual animal.
+Each coral head consists of thousands of individual polyps.
 These polyps are continually budding and branching into genetically identical neighbors.
-If we imagine this to be a hyper-intelligent coral, we can single out an individual and ask him a reasonable question.
+If we imagine this to be a hyperintelligent coral, we can single out an individual and ask him a reasonable question.
 We can ask how exactly he got to be in this particular location compared to his neighbors -- if it was just chance, or destiny, or what?

-09:24 But these four charges corresponding to three forces are not the end of the story.
+9:24 But these four charges corresponding to three forces are not the end of the story.
 We can also include two more charges corresponding to the gravitational force.
 When we include these, each matter particle has two different spin charges, spin-up and spin-down.
-So they all split, and give a nice pattern in six-dimensional charge space.
-We can rotate this pattern in six dimensions, and see that it's quite pretty.
+So they all split and give a nice pattern in six-dimensional charge space.
+We can rotate this pattern in six dimensions and see that it's quite pretty.
 Right now, this pattern matches our best current knowledge of how nature is built at the tiny scales of these elementary particles.
 This is what we know for certain.
 Some of these particles are at the very limit of what we've been able to reach with experiments.
-From this pattern, we already know the particle physics of these tiny scales.
-The way the universe works with these tiny scales is very beautiful.
+From this pattern we already know the particle physics of these tiny scales -- the way the universe works at these tiny scales is very beautiful.

 10:14 But now I'm going to discuss some new and old ideas about things we don't know yet.
 We want to expand this pattern using mathematics alone, and see if we can get our hands on the whole enchilada.
 We want to find all the particles and forces that make a complete picture of our universe.
 And we want to use this picture to predict new particles that we'll see when experiments reach higher energies.